Go behind the scenes at a recycling facility, and get tips on: How To Declutter Responsibly!

 Twenty-five percent of the world’s chemicals are used to produce textiles and a simple t-shirt takes seven bathtubs of water to produce from a cotton plant to finished product.
 Over 8,000 potentially toxic chemicals are involved in making it.
 It travels an average of

-If you want to reduce greenhouses gases, recycling your clothing is a good place to start.
+If you want to reduce greenhouse gases, recycling your clothing is a good place to start.

 Three-fifths of all clothing produced ends up in landfills within one year of being made, and more than 150 billion garments are produced annually – enough to provide 20 new garments to every person on the planet every year.